petereijgermans11/workshop-reactjs-vuejs/workshop-reactjs-vuejs/vuejs-app/README.md

          <App> at src/App.vue
            <Root>

-See line in the 'tesla-car.component':
+See line in the 'tesla-car.component' (HINT: type is wrong):

   props: {
     wheelsize: {